wix/react-native-notifications/README.md

 #### Step #1: Subscribe to Google's GCM

 To set GCM in your app, you must first create a Google API-project and obtain a **Sender ID** and a **Server API Key**.
-If you have no existing API project yet, the easiest way to go about in creating one is using [this step-by-step installation process](https://developers.google.com/mobile/add); Use [this tutorial](https://code.tutsplus.com/tutorials/how-to-get-started-with-push-notifications-on-android--cms-25870) for insturctions.
+If you have no existing API project yet, the easiest way to go about in creating one is using [this step-by-step installation process](https://developers.google.com/mobile/add); Use [this tutorial](https://code.tutsplus.com/tutorials/how-to-get-started-with-push-notifications-on-android--cms-25870) for instructions.

 Alternatively, follow [Google's complete guide](https://developers.google.com/cloud-messaging/android/client#create-an-api-project).